Help us make our air cleaner in Colchester – we want to hear from you.

 What areas don’t meet the National standards in Colchester?

-Until 2023, much of the city center was an AQMA.
-However, due to improved air quality, the AQMA has been reduced to specific areas: the narrow end of Brook St, Mersea Road at St Botolphs roundabout, and Osborne & St Johns Street.
+Until 2023, much of the city centre was an AQMA.
+However, in 2024 due to improved air quality, the AQMA was reduced to specific areas: the narrow end of Brook St, Mersea Road at St Botolphs roundabout, and Osborne and St Johns Street.

 What causes the air pollution in Colchester?